Skip to content

 Best for: Agencies seeking an all-in-one management platform with integrated pacing.

-Optmyzr Alternative 4: Pace Ads
+Optmyzr Alternative 3: Pace Ads

-Pace is the tool I built to solve the exact problem that pushed me away from Optmyzr: managing budgets across Google, Meta, LinkedIn, and Microsoft Ads from a single platform, with full automation and transparent audit trails.
+Pace is the tool I built to solve the exact problem that pushed me away from Optmyzr: managing budgets across Google, Meta, TikTok, LinkedIn, and Microsoft Ads from a single platform, with full automation and transparent audit trails.

-Pace connects via OAuth to all four platforms, pulls spend data in real time, and calculates the daily budget adjustment needed to hit monthly targets.
+Pace connects via OAuth to all five platforms, pulls spend data in real time, and calculates the daily budget adjustment needed to hit monthly targets.
 The AI engine factors in platform-specific pacing rules (Google's 30.4x cap, Meta's CBO learning phases, LinkedIn's lifetime pacing) when making adjustments, rather than applying a one-size-fits-all formula.

-Optmyzr Alternative 5: Adalysis
+Optmyzr Alternative 4: Adalysis

 Adalysis is the closest alternative in philosophy to Optmyzr, focusing primarily on Google Ads auditing and optimisation.
 The platform provides automated audits, ad testing analysis, quality score tracking, and budget monitoring with pacing alerts.